 When I was younger, I thought sandwiches were boring.
 Bread with just stuff in the middle was how I looked at it.
 Thankfully, with age, I wised up.
 Sandwiches can be fantastic!
 And I’m paying them more mind and am basking in our honeymoon phase.
-I have been exploring the world of sandwiches in the Research Triangle Area of North Carolina and am happy to share my list of where to get your sandwich fix in the Research Triangle Area.
+I have been exploring the world of sandwiches in the Triangle of North Carolina and am happy to share my list of where to get your sandwich fix.

 Upon pulling up to Na’ Mean and seeing that it’s tucked inside a quiet strip mall, I’m already smiling to myself.
 You may remember how I feel about strip mall gems.
 Just glancing at their creative menu made me happy.
 There were banh mi inspired sandwiches the first half of their menu, and noodle and salad bowls the second half.
 When I took my first bite of the “Baht Mi” sandwich, which has BBQ short rib, honey peanut sauce, chilies, cucumber, mint, pickled vegetables, and their housemade chili sauce, I was converted to a loyal fan.
 I am excited to work my way through the rest of the menu.